Ukrainians risk lives to flee draft via icy Romanian pass

 Most Ukrainian men aged between 18 and 60 have been barred from leaving their country under martial law.

-But some 12,000 have made it to Romania since the beginning of the war, according to border police.
+But around 12,000 have made it to Romania since the beginning of the war, according to border police.

 Locals say many soon leave for other countries, but some have settled near the border crossing of Sighetu Marmatiei, or Sighet, 90 kilometres (56 miles) from the immigration centre.